Max, Milo, and More Perfect Boy Cat Names for Your New Pet

 Whether you're a first-time owner or have had other furry friends, adopting a cat is an exciting time.
 Once you choose the perfect feline for your family, you need to give your kitty a name.
 Just like humans, every cat is unique, and they deserve a moniker that fits them.
 There are various boy cat names on this list, including options for black cats, white kitties, orange felines, and every other type of cat.
 (And if you have a calico cat, you should know that it's a female, so make sure you check our list of girl names.)
 Many of these options come from movies and literature, so if you're into reading or watching films, you'll certainly recognize these choices.

 The first step to deciding what to call your cat is analyzing his temperament and see what kind of moniker would fit his attitude.
 Then, make sure you say the name out loud to see how your feline feels about it (and to make sure you like it, too).

-Angus: A Scottish name for strong cats who love their independence.
+Angus: A Scottish name for strong, independent cats.